Les Arènes de Nîmes – Roman Amphitheatre

 One of the best preserved amphitheatres from the Roman world, the Arena of Nîmes was built in about 100 AD just a few years after the Colosseum in Rome.
-Currently undergoing a massive 25 year restoration programme which began in 2009, Sarah was lucky to get a behind the scenes tour in 2019, and reports on the latest phase of work as well as offering her tips for visiting this magnificent monument.
+Although the monument is currently undergoing a massive 25 year restoration programme that began in 2009, visitors are still able to tour the interior.
+Here we report on the latest works, and provide an idea of what it is like to visit les Arènes de Nîmes.

 Les Arènes de Nîmes is an incredible sight.
 A 2,000 year old building that is still in use today, it has undergone so many changes over the centuries that the fact it can still be used is testament to Roman construction and engineering.
 Situated in a large square in central Nîmes, the amphitheatre is an instantly recognisable landmark within the city.
-There are other bigger Roman amphitheatres in the world, but few as well preserved as this example.
+There may very well be other bigger Roman amphitheatres in the world to visit, but few are as well preserved as this one.

 History of the Roman Amphitheatre in Nîmes

 It was built in the 1st century AD, during the reign of Augustus, using stone from local quarries and was located right up against the Roman walls, which passed just a few metres behind one side of it, the outline of which can be seen today marked on the pavement outside.
 If you visit in the evening, the lines of where the walls once lay are lit up in red, making it clear how close they were.
 The amphitheatre may be central to Nîmes today, but back then it was right on the outskirts, a late addition to the city.

 It was used to provide entertainment for the masses including gladiatorial combat, wild animal hunts and public executions.
 There were real life battles being fought at the borders of the Empire, but Nîmes was far removed from any of that, and it was a way of bringing controlled fighting to the people in the more central areas.